iridl/iridl.github.io/docsrc/admin/hwrequirements.md

 ## CPU

 For a minimal server, the basic requirements include a high performance CPU such as Intel Xeon or AMD Epyc, with a minimum of 8 cores.
-For a more powerful server, we'd recommend a dual core server.
+For a more powerful server, we'd recommend a dual cpu server.
+The CPU must be intel-compatible, we do not support other architectures.

 ## RAM